header 1

 4. A quorum is present.

-1. Notices shall be sent by post or e-mail or may be published in any national daily
+1. Notices shall be sent by post or e-mail or via any online platforms or may be published in any national dailies.

 2. The address where a Member is entitled to receive notices is the address noted in the Registrar of Members (if none, the last known address)